transcental/EventManager/README.md

-# Event Manager
+# Isabelle

-This is a bot for the Special Activities Division of Hack Club.
-It provides an easy way for SAD members to add events to the Hack Club [events website](https://events.hackclub.com).
+Isabelle is a Slack bot for discovering events in the Hack Club Slack.
+It provides an easy way for SAD members to add events to the Hack Club [events website](https://events.hackclub.com), members to find events and RSVP to event.

 ## Usage